[Tokyo] Travel to the setting of Chika Umino's "March Comes in Like a Lion"!

 Let's go to "Rokugatsu-cho" where Kiriyama Rei lives

-The protagonist of "March Comes in Like a Lion" is a high school student and professional shogi player, Kiriyama Rei.
-For various reasons, Rei has always closed himself off from those around him.
-However, one day, he meets the three Kawamoto sisters who live in March Town.
-Through his interactions with the eldest, Akari, the second, Hinata, and the youngest, Momo, he discovers that the Kawamoto sisters also harbor deep emotional scars.
-Through his encounters with them, the protagonist, Kiriyama Rei, grows both as a professional shogi player and as a person.
+The protagonist of "March Comes in Like a Lion" is Rei Kiriyama, a high school student who is also a professional shogi player.
+For various reasons, Rei has kept his heart closed off to those around him, but through a certain event, he becomes acquainted with the Kawamoto sisters who live in Sangatsu-cho.
+Through his interactions with the eldest sister Akari, the second sister Hinata, and the youngest sister Momo, he learns that the Kawamoto sisters also carry deep wounds in their hearts.
+Eventually, Rei Kiriyama grows both as a professional shogi player and as a person, thanks to his encounter with them.

-The apartment where Kiriyama lives alone is located in "Rokugatsu-cho," a neighborhood modeled after the intersection of the Sumida River and Kamejima River in Shinkawa 2-chome, Chuo Ward.
-Explore familiar sights from "March Comes in Like a Lion," including Takahashi Bridge, the Reiganjima Water Level Observatory, Chuo Bridge, and the Sumida River.
-Let's start from Hatchobori Station!
+The apartment where Rei Kiriyama lives alone is in "Rokugatsu-cho".
+This town is modeled after the area in Shinkawa 2-chome, Chuo-ku, where the Sumida River and Kamejima River intersect.
+Let's take a journey through the familiar scenery from "March Comes in Like a Lion," including Takahashi, Reiganjima Water Level Observation Station, Chuo Ohashi Bridge, and the Sumida River.
+Okay, let's depart from Hatchobori Station!

 (Nearest stations: JR Keiyo Line Hatchobori Station, Tokyo Metro Hibiya Line Hatchobori Station)